paulcosmos/new-world-template/content/services/electrical/safety.md

 weight: 3
 image: images/safety.jpg
 anchor: Safety Inspections
+icon: fa-shield-check
 ---
 ## Electrical Safety Inspections

 Ensure your home or business is safe with our complete electrical safety inspections.
 We offer portable appliance testing (PAT) and domestic/landlord EICR certificates.
-All our engineers are qualified & work within strict guidelines to ensure our work complies with the British standard BS7671:2018 (IET Wiring Regulations).
+All our engineers are qualified & work within strict guidelines to ensure our work complies with the British wiring regulations.

-* We can aim to resolve most test failures within 48 hours
+* EICRs completed within 48 hours
 * Recommended for new home buyers and landlords